w3c/wot-discovery/explainer/Explainer.md

 The purpose of WoT Discovery is to define a mechanism to distribute WoT Thing Descriptions in a manner that is accessible but also satisfies security and privacy objectives.
-It is an optional feature of the WoT Architecture in that WoT TDs can also be obtained by other means, for example by using a normal database.
+It is an optional feature of the WoT Architecture in that WoT TDs can also be managed and obtained by other means, for example by using a normal database.
 However, WoT Discovery is meant to address use cases where IoT devices from different vendors need to be integrated, or where a large number of IoT services need to be searched in a consistent way.